 Pivot in practice: Austria’s family allowance

 A fundamental reason why governments tend to be challenged here is that, often, no one owns the end-to-end customer experience.
-Different organizations tend to own parts of it, resulting in an uneven experience.
+Different organisations tend to own parts of it, resulting in an uneven experience.
 How can this be fixed?
-Organizations can appoint a chief experience officer, institutionalize a culture of customer experience, and invest in digital experience platforms to support personalized citizen and business experiences.
+Organisations can appoint a chief experience officer, institutionalise a culture of customer experience and invest in digital experience platforms to support personalised citizen and business experiences.

 Pivot in practice: Finland’s Aurora AI

-Finland is using AI to personalize services to individual citizens.
-Its Aurora AI program proactively organizes services based on life events to provide seamless service delivery to citizens and businesses.23 Aurora might, for example, recommend the most popular classes to a worker in need of retraining due to the pandemic.
+Finland is using AI to personalise services to individual citizens.
+Its Aurora AI programme proactively organises services based on life events to provide seamless service delivery to citizens and businesses.23 Aurora might, for example, recommend the most popular classes to a worker in need of retraining due to the pandemic.

 Such digital experiences should be accessible for a range of people with a range of conditions and capabilities.
 Governments should work to close the digital divide and develop inclusive services that can be accessed by nondigitally native citizens as well.24